avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 $else
 $(hdetails(task))

 1. I focused on obfuscation, i.e. anti-reverse engineering, of their smartphone (i.e. Android and iPhone) client player, by selecting a C/C++ obfuscating compiler and by building home brew utilities.
-I selected the _WhiteCryption_ compiler originally built by _InterTrust_ and subsequently acquired by _Zimperium_ in 2021 after I left.
-When I first selected the product _WhiteCryption_ was still in the _beta_ stage.
+I selected the _WhiteCryption_ compiler originally built by _InterTrust_ (subsequently acquired by _Zimperium_ in 2021 after I left).
+When I first selected _WhiteCryption_, it was still in the _beta_ stage.
 I worked very closely with the _WhiteCryption_ development team - mainly specifying new features and testing existing ones.
-Previously I worked on an in-house obfuscation compiler at NDS (called _chameleon_), which I considered to be far beyond the manpower resources we had at _Viaccess-Orca_, therefore I decided to use _WhiteCryption_ as our contractor.
+Previously I worked on an in-house obfuscation compiler at NDS (called _chameleon_), which I considered to be far beyond the manpower resources we had available at _Viaccess-Orca_, therefore I decided to use _WhiteCryption_ as our contractor.
 After I left _Viaccess_, they switched to the French _Quarkslab_ obfuscating compiler partly because _Viaccess'_ HQ is also in France.

 2. One of my most important utilities I invented was an [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) [Dynamic Share Object (DSO)](https://www.webopedia.com/definitions/dynamic-shared-object/) (i.e. an `so` file) which had _no export table_ which ostensibly eliminates the usefulness of a _DSO_ (thus making the term into an _oxymoron_).
-I designed a low level _asynchronous_ mechanism to load an encrypted export table relying upon _ELF's_ special `init` section which executes code in the address space of the caller when the _DSO_ is first loaded (which is an uncommonly used feature of the _DSO_).
+I designed a low level _asynchronous_ mechanism to load an encrypted export table relying upon _ELF's_ special `init` section which executes code in the address space of the caller when the _DSO_ is first loaded.
+It is an uncommonly used feature of the _DSO_.
 I designed this mechanism because the export table is one of the major _attack surfaces_ in a _DSO_.

 3. I worked with the 3rd party software supplier of the video codec in order to substantially bolster the security of their product which proved to be a major potential security hole in our system.
 The challenge was that most of their customers did not require the security that we did, and for practical commercial reasons they were not willing to make a separate build for us.
-I managed to architect an optional security plugin for them that caused minimal changes to their system, and caused zero interference to their other customers who chose not to use the plugin.
+I managed to architect an optional security plugin for them that caused negligible changes to their system, and caused zero interference to their other customers who chose not to use a plugin.

-4. Initially the movie studios insisted that smartphones could not be [rooted](https://www.androidauthority.com/what-is-rooted-phone-3338226/) because it made them considerably more difficult to prevent piracy, so I developed an extremely accurate [fuzzy logic](https://en.wikipedia.org/wiki/Fuzzy_logic) algorithm to detect rootedness with almost no "false positives" (because the out of pocket and negative publicity costs of falsely accusing a subscriber of having a rooted phone were horrendous).
+4. Initially the movie studios insisted that our player client software would not be allowed to play their content unless the client was [rooted](https://www.androidauthority.com/what-is-rooted-phone-3338226/) because it made the client considerably more difficult to debug and to prevent piracy.
+Therefore I developed an extremely accurate [fuzzy logic](https://en.wikipedia.org/wiki/Fuzzy_logic) algorithm to detect rootedness with almost no "false positives" (because the out of pocket and negative publicity costs of falsely accusing a subscriber of having a rooted phone were horrendous).
 The problem was that less expensive Android phones from the Far East were flooding the market, were rooted by default because it saved the manufacturer a few hours of licensing work from Google who controlled the [Android Open Source Project (AOSP)](https://source.android.com/).
-Therefore security had to be moved from the client to the content servers.
+Therefore the studios agreed that security had to be moved from the client to the content servers.
 For example a subscriber who played 100 hours of content a week was suspect, or a subscriber who played content simultaneously from different geographic locations was suspect.

 </details>
 $endif